lightbend/cloudflow/docs/Getting Started.md

 [info]   kubectl-cloudflow deploy eu.gcr.io/<gcloud project id>/sensor-data:2-89ce8a7
 ```

 So now the image is available in the registry for deployment.
-We will next use cloudflow CLI to deploy the application to the cluster.
+We will next use Cloudflow CLI to deploy the application to the cluster.

 ## Deploy Application to the Cluster